ranxm2/FXS-mutilomics/README.md

 - **Error Term:**
   - $\varepsilon_{ij} \sim \mathcal{N}(0, \sigma^2)$: Residual error term.

 This model enables us to estimate not only the **main effects** of disease and drug treatments but also **how drug responses differ between FXS and CTRL individuals**.
-The interaction terms are crucial for detecting whether the effect of each drug is **modified by disease status**, helping us understand disease-specific responses at the pathway level.
+The interaction terms help identify whether drug effects are **modified by disease status**, offering insights into disease-specific treatment responses.